keljinda/ACT_analyst/README.md

 After finishing the assignment, students will benefit from the course and learn the what, when, where, why, and how of becoming data scientists.

 ### Problem Statement
+"What is the current state of the ACT test in the U.S.?"

 The ACT is mandatory in several states, which can lead to higher participation rates and a more comprehensive dataset for analysis.